 UK Copyright Exceptions

-The most important Copyright exceptions that covers use of 3rd party copyright material for students in UK law are s.29 Research and private study and s.30 Criticism, review, quotation and news reporting.
-These exceptions will usually cover copying text, images, sound and video recordings and will allow you, for example, to quote some text from a book or include screenshots of a film in an assignment.
+The most important Copyright exceptions that cover use of 3rd party copyright material for students in UK law are s.29 Research and private study and s.30 Criticism, review, quotation and news reporting.
+These exceptions will usually cover copying text, images, sound and video recordings and will allow you, for example, to quote some text from a book or include screenshots of a game in an assignment.

 The amount that can be copied using a UK Copyright exception is limited by 'fair dealing' and the copied works must be sufficiently acknowledged.
-The amount which may be copied is not specified in law and often people will use the limits allowed by the CLA Higher education Licence as a rule of thumb as to how much can be copied.
-However, 'fair dealing' usage could be more or less than these limits.
-It is up to the person copying to decide if the use is fair.
+The amount which may be copied is not specified in law.
 To help you decide whether the use is fair, you should consider the following questions.

 Licences